Puthige mutt seer ascends Paryaya Peeta in Udupi | Law-Order

 - India

-Sri Sugunendra Teertha, chief of the Puthige mutt, ascended the ‘Paryaya Peeta’ at Udupi Sri Krishna temple amid festivities in the small hours on Thursday.
+Sri Sugunendra Teertha, chief of the Puthige mutt, ascended the 'Paryaya Peeta' (sacred seat) at Udupi Sri Krishna temple amid festivities in the small hours on Thursday.

 For the next two years, the Paryaya seer will oversee the administration and pujas at the Udupi Sri Krishna temple, as per the traditional cyclic rotation of the administration among the eight mutts of Udupi.
 Sri Sugunendra Teertha Swami took a holy dip at Dandatheertha lake in Kaup at 1.30 am and reached Jodukatte to take part in the rituals and grand Paryaya procession.
 He was accompanied by his junior pontiff Sri Susheendra Teertha.